luyvannda/survey-form/README.md

 Build a Survey Form (2nd edition)

 Synopsis: The first survey form, I have ever built.
 I am doing it with a friend Omar in pair programming.
 The code works fine in local server.
 However, when uploaded into freeCodeCamp, some of the background css color are not working properly.
-Now I am revisit this survey form and build css stylesheet from the ground up.
+Now I am revisit this survey form and rebuild css stylesheet from the ground up and fix html codes when necessary.

 Developer: Luy Vannda